Partner Anne Duvoisin Appointed As Chair of the Continuing Legal Education Committee

-Henson Fuerst firm partner Anne Duvoisin Fisher, a longtime mediator and arbitrator, was recently appointed as the Chair of the Continuing Legal Education Committee for the Dispute Resolution Section of the North Carolina Bar Association.
+Henson Fuerst firm partner Anne Duvoisin, a longtime mediator and arbitrator, was recently appointed as the Chair of the Continuing Legal Education Committee for the Dispute Resolution Section of the North Carolina Bar Association.

 Last year, the Dispute Resolution Commission instituted mandatory continuing education requirements for North Carolina mediators.
 Fisher was responsible for creating the first mediation continuing education seminar that was approved for credit by both the North Carolina State Bar and the Dispute Resolution Commission.